Dolby Atmos

 Dolby Atmos is a surround sound technology developed by Dolby Laboratories.
-It expands on existing surround sound systems by adding height channels, allowing sounds to be interpreted as three-dimensional objects with neither horizontal nor vertical limitation.
-Following the release of Atmos for the cinema market, a variety of consumer technologies has been released under the Atmos brand, using in-ceiling and up-firing speakers.
+It expands on existing surround sound systems by adding height channels as well as free-moving sound objects, interpreted as three-dimensional objects with neither horizontal nor vertical limitations.
+Following the release of Atmos for the cinema market, a variety of consumer technologies have been released under the Atmos brand.
+The initial cinema Atmos systems used in-ceiling speakers, then upward-firing speakers (e.g. for soundbars) were introduced as an alternative for consumer products.
+Atmos is also used on some devices that do not have a height channel, such as headphones, televisions, mobile phones, and tablets.

 History

-The first Dolby Atmos installation was in the El Capitan Theater in Los Angeles, for the premiere of Brave in June 2012.
-Throughout 2012, it saw a limited release of about 25 installations worldwide, with an increase to 300 locations in 2013.
-As of October 2022, there were over 10,000 Dolby Atmos enabled cinema screens, installed, or committed to.
+The first Dolby Atmos installation was in the El Capitan Theatre in Los Angeles, for the premiere of Brave in June 2012.
+Throughout 2012, it saw a limited release of about 25 installations worldwide, with an increase to more than 300 locations in 2013.
+As of April 2023, there were over 7,800 cinema screens, across 105 countries, which supported or were committed to support Dolby Atmos.
 Dolby Atmos has also been adapted to a home theater format and is the audio component of Dolby Cinema.
-Most electronic devices since 2016, as well as smartphones after 2017, have been enabled for Dolby Atmos recording and mixing.
+Electronic devices from 2016 onwards, along with smartphones starting in 2017, have included support for Dolby Atmos recording and mixing capabilities.
 The full set of technical specifications for Dolby Digital Plus with Dolby Atmos are standardized and published in ETSI TS 103 420.